PSA KS-47 Review: Hands On Testing!

 Value

-That said, this is still one of the best ways of slinging 7.62×39 that I’ve ever shot.
-It doesn’t have the history of an AK-47, but it does have a lot of ergonomic improvements that make the AR-15 awesome.
+That being said, this is still one of the best ways I’ve ever had the pleasure of slinging 7.62×39 downrange.
+Sure, it doesn’t have the rich, storied history of the AK-47—which, let’s be honest, is mostly a history of peasants fighting other peasants—but it has all the ergonomic improvements that make the AR-15 so damn comfortable.

 PSA KS-47 Pros and Cons